-The proposal is for a two storey side extension to provide additional 2 no self-contained flats comprising 2x1bedroom units.
+The proposal is for a two storey side extension to provide additional 3no self-contained flats.

-The proposed development would require parking provision of between 0 and 2 parking spaces in accordance with the parking standards as set out in the Development Management Policy DM17.
+The proposed development would require parking provision of between 0 and 3 parking spaces in accordance with the parking standards as set out in the Development Management Policy DM17.